nla-group/classix/docs/source/acknowledgement.rst

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-If you have any questions, be free to reach the software contributiors: Stefan Güttel (<stefan.guettel@manchester.ac.uk>), Xinye Chen (<xinye.chen@manchester.ac.uk>).

-We are grateful to Kamil Oster who provided us with the dataset used in the Appendix of the paper and also used in this tutorial.